aws-actions/aws-devicefarm-mobile-device-testing/README.md

-# AWS Device Farm Automated Test for GitHub Actions
+# AWS Device Farm Mobile Device Testing for GitHub Actions

-Runs an Automated Test on AWS Device Farm.
+Runs a Mobile Device Automated Test on AWS Device Farm.

 This GitHub Action allows you to run [automated app testing](https://docs.aws.amazon.com/devicefarm/latest/developerguide/welcome.html#automated-test-intro) on [AWS Device Farm](https://aws.amazon.com/device-farm/).
 For example, testing new versions of code being committed to a branch to ensure the App works as desired before proceeding with the next step in the release cycle.